 Moto try to divert all of the lorry drivers at their nearby Knutsford services here, as that only has 27 spaces for lorries whereas Lymm has 600.

-The Greggs outlet was the first to open at any UK motorway service area.
+The Greggs outlet was the first to open at any UK service station.